 If you invest in our common stock, your ownership interest will be diluted to the extent of the difference between the public offering price per share of our common stock and the pro forma as adjusted net tangible book value per share of our common stock immediately after this offering.
-The pro forma net tangible book value of our common stock as of June 30, 2006 was \$ million, or approximately \$ per share.
+The pro forma net tangible book value of our common stock as of June 30, 2006 was \$(70.2) million, or approximately \$(1.98) per share.
 Pro forma net tangible book value per share represents the amount of our total tangible assets less our total liabilities divided by the pro forma number of shares of common stock outstanding after giving effect to:

-- the conversion of all outstanding shares of our preferred stock into a total of shares of common stock; - the payment of \$ million in cash in satisfaction of the cash amount due to holders of our Series A, B, C, D and E preferred stock upon its conversion into common stock (including accrued dividends, and assuming the offering is completed on , 2006); - the borrowing of \$ million under our new term loan on or immediately prior to the closing date of this offering in connection with the payments to the holders of our Series A, B, C, D and E preferred stock; and - the completion of the concurrent private placement of proceeds therefrom.
-Assuming an offering price of \$ per share (the midpoint of the estimated price range shown on the cover page of this prospectus) we will raise \$ million in proceeds from the concurrent private placement.
+- the conversion of all outstanding shares of our preferred stock into a total of 16,019,480 shares of common stock; - the amount payable totaling \$101.8 million reflecting the cash amount due to holders of our Series A, B, C, D and E preferred stock upon its conversion into common stock (including accrued dividends, and assuming the offering is completed on September 26, 2006); - the borrowing of \$15.0 million under our new term loan on or immediately prior to the closing date of this offering in connection with the payments to the holders of our Series A, B, C, D and E preferred stock; - the use of \$10.7 million of our existing cash and cash equivalents in connection with the payments to the holders of our Series A, B, C, D and E preferred stock; and - the completion of the concurrent private placement of 102,640 shares of our common stock at the public offering price and the application of the proceeds therefrom.
+Assuming an offering price of \$13.50 per share (the midpoint of the estimated price range shown on the cover page of this prospectus) we will raise approximately \$1.4 million in proceeds from the concurrent private placement.

 Dilution in pro forma net tangible book value per share represents the difference between the amount per share paid by purchasers of shares of common stock in this offering and the pro forma as adjusted net tangible book value per share of common stock immediately after the completion of this offering.
-After giving effect to the sale of shares of common stock in this offering and shares of common stock in the concurrent private placement at an assumed public offering price of \$ (the midpoint of the estimated price range shown on the cover page of this prospectus), and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2006 would have been \$ million, or approximately \$ per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$ per share to existing stockholders and an immediate dilution of \$ per share to new investors.
+After giving effect to the sale of 6,148,148 shares of common stock in this offering and 102,640 shares of common stock in the concurrent private placement at an assumed public offering price of \$13.50 per share (the midpoint of the estimated price range shown on the cover page of this prospectus), and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2006 would have been approximately \$3.1 million, or \$0.08 per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$2.06 per share to existing stockholders and an immediate dilution of \$13.42 per share to new investors.
 The following table illustrates this per share dilution: